goodboyyes2009/picoGPT/README.md

 The computer is a machine that can perform complex calculations, and it can perform these calculations in a way that is very similar to the human brain.
 ```

+#### TODO LIST
+- use einops
+- use flashattention
+- use torch compile
+- use vLLM to do inference